jim-easterbrook/pywws/src/doc/guides/integration.rst

     port = 1883
     client_id = pywws
     retain = True
+    auth = False
+    user = unknown
+    password = unknown

 pywws will publish a JSON string of the data specified in the ``mqtt_template_1080.txt`` file.
-This data will be published to the broker running under the hostname, on the port number specified here.
+This data will be published to the broker running on hostname, with the port number specified.
-Note, an IP address can be used.
+(An IP address can be used instead of a host name.)
 ``client_id`` is a note of who published the data to the topic.
 ``topic`` can be any string value, this needs to be the topic that a subscriber is aware of.
-If nothing is subscribing to this topic the broker discards the message, otherwise subscribers will pick it up.

 ``retain`` is a boolean and should be set to ``True`` or ``False`` (or left at the default ``unknown``).
 If set to ``True`` this will flag the message sent to the broker to be retained.
+Otherwise the broker discards the message if no client is subscribing to this topic.
-This is useful for clients who subscribe to a topic, who otherwise might have to wait a long time for a message to be published.
+This allows clients to get an immediate response when they subscribe to a topic, without having to wait until the next message is published.

+``auth``, ``user`` and ``password`` can be used for MQTT authentication.

 If these aren't obvious to you it's worth doing a bit of reading around MQTT.
 It's a great lightweight messaging system from IBM, recently made more popular when Facebook published information on their use of it.